 Crown Sheetmetal, now rebranded as Tira Crown, has been part of the Marlborough wine industry since the first commercial vines were planted in the 1970s.
+Our wine tanks can be found in most of the area's wineries, which is testament to the longstanding relationships we've built in the industry.
 In our three workshops, we can design and supply almost all the equipment your winery needs - tanks up to in excess of 500,000L with optional glycol cooling and insulation, and stainless systems in any combination, such as pipework, tipping bins and catwalks.
 This gives us plenty of flexibility to work with the unpredictable demands a season can bring.